 Transition Endpoint Protection workload to Intune using co-management

 The Endpoint Protection workload can be transitioned to Intune after enabling co-management.
 To transition the Endpoint Protection workload, go to the co-management properties page and move the slider bar from Configuration Manager to Pilot or All.
-For details about the workloads, see Workloads able to be transitioned to Intune.
+For details about the workloads, see Co-management workloads.
 For more information about co-management, see Co-management for Windows 10 devices.